yangch/quartz/docs/cookbook/ShutdownScheduler.md

 To shutdown / destroy a scheduler, simply call one of the shutdown(..) methods.

 Once you have shutdown a scheduler, it cannot be restarted (as threads and other resources are permanently destroyed).
-Also see the suspend method if you wish to simply pause the scheduler for a while.
+Also see the standby() method if you wish to simply pause the scheduler for a while.

 ### Wait for Executing Jobs to Finish